 Available services include:

-If you are interested in becoming an Indigenous peer mentor, more information will be provided on this page in the Fall 2023 semester.
-If you have any questions about this program, please contact indigenous@humber.ca.
+If you are interested in becoming an Indigenous peer mentor, or have any questions about the program, please contact indigenous@humber.ca.

 The RBC Grad-Ready Program